XboxRetroGaming/LaunchPass/README.md

  - Xbox Only
  - Optimized for Gamepad Only
- - Zipped content supported only if RetroArch, RetriX or other supported cores/emulators support compressed archive format.
+ - Zipped content supported only if RetroArch, Retrix Gold or other supported cores/emulators support compressed archive format.
- - No Automatic Scrapper, you must use Launchbox (More Info Below)
+ - No Automatic Scrapper, you must use [LaunchBox](https://www.launchbox-app.com). for Setup (More Info Below)
  - EmulationStation support is discontinued sorry!
- - Video Background can be laggy in some-instances due to UWP limitations, we recommend 1080p-1440P resolutions and use images for Search & Game Details to reduce how many video play at the same time.
+ - Video Background can cause lag in some-instances due to UWP limitations, we recommend 1080p resolutions and use a Image for the Game Details to reduce how many video play at the same time.
 (Series X may fair better in this regard)

 ## Installation
  1. [Download](../../releases/) latest LaunchPass.